-Melted cheese usually makes a dish more delicious, but it can also make your dishware more difficult to clean.
-If the melted cheese scorches from the heat, it becomes even more of a kitchen nightmare.
+Cheese dip is proof that melted cheese usually makes a dish more delicious, but it can also make your dishware more difficult to clean.
+If nacho cheese sauce or any other type of cheese scorches from the heat, it becomes even more of a kitchen nightmare.
 No matter how glue-like it is, you can remove stuck-on melted cheese with a few different methods.
 If one method doesn't work, it will at least help loosen the stuck-on cheese for the next method.

 Soak in Hot, Soapy Water